tonylim89/IoT_MQTT_Expressjs/README.md

-# Connecting ESP32 to MQTT to expressjs backend
+# Connecting ESP32 to MQTT to Express.js backend

 This guide offers a simulation into a real-time card transaction system built around the MQTT protocol with an Express.js backend and an Arduino-based device as the client.